 For writers, this could mean things are a little bit more complicated compared to what they were a few years back.
 Online readers, on the other hand, are more interested in finding the right information with little to no struggle on their part.
 They’re more interested in finding the type of content that they can best enjoy.

-SEO in Singapore has evolved a great deal.
+SEO in Singapore has evolved a great deal and very unique to the Singapore style of internet marketing.
 It’s no longer a technique, but the good old-fashioned quality of writing.
 As a marketer, you win it big when your content marketing strategy is goaded by what’s quality enough to keep your users coming back for more.